Upper Gastrointestinal Series

 - Weight loss

-- Acid reflux—when food and fluids flow back up from your stomach toward your mouth
+- Acid reflux—when food and fluids flow back up from the stomach toward the mouth

 - Rectal bleeding